 Your ability to survive in the wild, or as I like to call it, ‘the great outdoors’, would depend a lot of your environment, climate and season.
-There are different things to take into consideration depending whether you live in a tropical area, in a desert or dry type of environment, or whether you live surrounded by forests.
-Seasons are also important to take into consideration when planning your trips, because if you end up lost, you can either die of thirst and dehydration, or freeze to death in the snow.
+There are different things to take into consideration depending on whether you live in a tropical area, in a desert or dry type of environment, or whether you live surrounded by forests.
+Seasons are also important to take into consideration when planning your trips because if you end up lost, you can either die of thirst and dehydration or freeze to death in the snow.

-By now I am sure you are all aware that I love spending hours in the ‘great outdoors’, specially in this country (Czech Republic).
+By now I am sure you are all aware that I love spending hours in the ‘great outdoors’, especially in this country (Czech Republic).
 The reason being is that is very cold here in the winter, and temperatures between -15 °C to -25 °C are all too common, including tons and tons of snow.
-In winter I go into a kind of hibernation mode, and spend hours reading in front of the fireplace, cooking warm meals and Mulled wine, watching movies or trolling on Twitter (yeah, you know is fun).
+In winter I go into a kind of hibernation mode and spend hours reading in front of the fireplace, cooking warm meals and Mulled wine, watching movies or trolling on Twitter (yeah, you know is fun).
 I suppose is because of where I grew up.
 A small little seaside town in the South East coast of Spain, with its own micro-climate, over 300 days of sunshine, and recommended by the World Health Organization as one of the places to live in (or retire, if you are thinking about that).